-Our president and chief executive officer, Dr. Charles Zhang, beneficially owns approximately 24% of the outstanding shares of our common stock and is our largest stockholder.
-Our second largest stockholder, together with our chief executive officer, our other executive officers and members of our Board of Directors, beneficially own approximately 38% of the outstanding shares of our common stock.
+Dr. Zhang beneficially owns approximately 26% of the outstanding shares of our common stock and is our largest stockholder.
+Our second largest stockholder, together with Dr. Zhang, our other executive officers and members of our Board of Directors, beneficially own approximately 40% of the outstanding shares of our common stock.
 Accordingly these stockholders acting together will have significant influence in determining the outcome of any corporate transaction or other matter submitted to the stockholders for approval, including mergers, consolidations, the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 They will also have significant influence in preventing or causing a change in control.
 In addition, without the consent of these stockholders, we could be prevented from entering into transactions that could be beneficial to us.
-The interests of these stockholders may differ from the interests of the other stockholders.
+The interests of these stockholders.

-Holders of a majority of the outstanding shares of our common stock are parties to an agreement under which they have agreed to vote together in favor of a nominee of one of our stockholders to our board of directors.
-As a result of their voting power, they will have the ability to cause that nominee to be elected.
+Holders of a significant percentage of the outstanding shares of our common stock are parties to an agreement under which they have agreed to vote together in favor of a nominee of one of our stockholders to our board of directors.
+As a result of their voting power, they will have significant influence in causing that nominee to be elected.